gelday/Scheduling/README.md

-# 📘 Subject Scheduling API

-This is a custom **PHP-based Web API** designed for scheduling purposes.
-By providing a specific **time query**, the API responds with the **scheduled subject, assigned teacher, and time slot**.

----
+#Schedule API Documentation

+This API allows you to manage a schedule stored in a JSON file (schedule.json).
+The schedule consists of time slots, each having a subject and a corresponding teacher.

 ## ✨ Features
--Time-based Schedule Lookup
--Returns Complete Schedule Information
+The Schedule API allows you to view the schedule or a specific time slot using the GET method, add a new schedule entry with a subject and teacher using the POST method, and remove a schedule entry by its time using the DELETE method.

 ---